United States 14 min

 Employment contracts and agreements in the US

-If you are hiring an employee in the US, the following information must be included to remain legally compliant with the country’s labor laws:
+If you're hiring an employee in the US, include the following information in the employment contract to ensure the contract is legally compliant with the country’s labor laws:

 • Identification of the employer and employee